mduguay/mockex-work/README.md

 ## Future

 - Read One SQL
-- Router handlers return data instead of printing it
 - Difference between company and stock
 - Store min / max / vol in db?
 - Tick market even when no clients